 - Couple of Clean Bath or Hand Towels – Fold them at a “ramp” style angle (45 degrees or so – this angle doesn’t have to be exact)

-Steps for Deep Cleansing Your Makeup Brushes
+Steps to Clean Your Makeup Brushes

 Pour 2 parts soap to 1.5 parts oil onto the plate.
 If you have light colored bristles, you may want to use the grape seed oil as it is lighter in color than the olive oil.
 Using oil helps to keep the bristles conditioned so that they don’t become brittle or dry.